leitingzhang/leitingzhang.github.io/_pages/about.md

 # News

+### 2025.11.12
+Leiting presented the group's research highlight at the third COMPEL biannual meeting in Gothenburg, Sweden.

+### 2025.11.05
+Leiting was invited by Prof. Yang Xu to give a seminar at the Department of Chemistry, University College London.
+The seminar titled "Optimizing Next-Generation Batteries: from Chemomechanical Sensing to High-Throughput Electrolyte Screening."

 ### 2025.10.12
 Leiting was invited to give a talk, titled "Water Cointercalation in Aqueous Batteries," at the 248th ECS Meeting in Chicago, Symposium A06-Next Generation Aqueous Batteries: Electrodes, Electrolytes, and Interphases.